Doctor of Osteopathic Medicine (KCOM)

 - Wilmington College

-Students from any regionally accredited school may also apply.
+Students from any school accredited by a US Department of Education institutional accreditor may also apply.

 For more information on the Still Scholars Early Acceptance Program, please contact residential admissions at email@example.com or by phone at 866.626.2878 ext.
 2237.

 Early Decision Program

 The Early Decision Program is a service for highly qualified medical school applicants who have made a definite decision that ATSU-KCOM is their first choice among medical schools.
 In order to be considered, the applicant must meet all of the following requirements and agree to apply only to ATSU-KCOM until an early decision notification is made.
 To qualify for early decision the applicant must meet all stated admissions criteria in addition to:

 - Meet a minimum GPA of 3.5 both cumulative and in the sciences.

 - Have taken the MCAT and earned a composite score of 504 or higher.